alexjh/scf-wiki/How-to-Install-SCF.md

      --set "env.UAA_PORT=${UAA_PORT}"
   ```

-* Now that SCF is deployed its operation can be verified by running the CF smoke and acceptance tests (in this order).
+* Now that SCF is deployed as well its operation can be verified by running the CF smoke and acceptance tests (in this order).
 This is done via
    ```
-   kubectl create --namespace="${NAMESPACE}" --filename="kube/cf/bosh-task/smoke-tests.yml"
+   kubectl create \
+      --namespace="${NAMESPACE}" \
+      --filename="kube/cf/bosh-task/smoke-tests.yml"
    ```
    and
    ```
-   kubectl create --namespace="${NAMESPACE}" --filename="kube/cf/bosh-task/acceptance-tests.yml"
+   kubectl create \
+      --namespace="${NAMESPACE}" \
+      --filename="kube/cf/bosh-task/acceptance-tests.yml"
    ```

 ## Point to CF docs